j-sulliman/j-sulliman.github.io/_posts/2021-04-30-Part 2 [Meraki] : Building a Multidomain Dashboard with Cisco APIs and Grafana.md

 author: Jamie Sullivan
 date:  2021-04-27 08:00:34 +1200
 ---
-# Building a Meraki Dashboard with Grafana, Django and Python
+# 2.0 Building a Meraki Dashboard with Grafana, Django and Python

+## 2.1 Introduction
 We continue from our overview and initial setup discussed in part (1), by exploring Meraki's APIs, adding functionality and models to our django install and visualising the captured data with Grafana.

 | Section | Architecture | Link | Topic